Preschool Information and questions contact: Lara Stanton 508-996-3926 firstname.lastname@example.org

 - What are the hours of the full day preschool program?

 Our program runs Monday through Friday from 9:05 A.M -3:05 P.M.
 On early release days preschool students are dismissed at 11:35 A.M.
-A calendar providing these dates will be sent home at the beginning of school.
+A calendar providing these dates will be sent home at the beginning of the school year.

 - What is the drop-off procedure?